Revised Standard Version: Publication and promotion

-In 1950, the ICRE merged with the Federal Council of Churches to form the National Council of the Churches of Christ in the USA.
-The former ICRE became the new Council's Division of Christian Education, and the NCC became the RSV's official sponsor.
-After a thorough examination and approximately 80 changes to the New Testament text, the NCC authorized the RSV Bible for publication in 1951.
-St. Jerome's Day, September 30, 1952, was selected as the day of publication.

-The NCC launched a massive marketing campaign aimed at promoting the new version, proclaiming it to be "The Greatest Bible News in 341 Years" and hailing "The Word of Life in Living Language".
-The week of September 28-October 5, 1952 was declared to be "Revised Standard Version Bible Observance Week", with festivities planned for the occasion.
+The immediate predecessor to the RSV was the American Standard Version (ASV), published in 1901 by Thomas Nelson & Sons.
+It was copyrighted to protect the ASV text from unauthorized changes, and that copyright acquired by the International Council of Religious Education, one of the predecessor organizations to the National Council of Churches, which was formed in 1950.
+In 1928, the Council created a committee charged with creating a new translation based on the ASV, which was considered a somewhat weak and disappointing translation.
+Luther A. Weigle became its chair and helped find members; the final committee began meeting in 1937 at Yale Divinity School where they did their work.

 A number of specially bound presentation copies were given to local public officials in the days prior to the general release.
 One such presentation copy, the very first copy of the RSV Bible to come off the press, was presented by Weigle to an appreciative President Harry S. Truman on September 26, four days before it was released to the general public.

-On September 30, the RSV Bible was released to the general public.
+On September 30, 1952, the RSV Bible was released to the general public.
 The NCC sponsored a celebratory rally in Washington D.C., with representatives of the churches affiliated with it present.
 A total of 3,418 interdenominational religious gatherings across North America were held that evening to honor the new version and the translators who made it possible.

-In its original publication by Nelson, the Revised Standard Version appeared in three editions: A maroon buckram hardcover edition, a black genuine leather edition, and a three-volume set bound in blue hardcover.